List of The Worst Witch characters: In the books

-Ethel Hallow in the Film and TV series
+In the film and TV series

-In the 1986 film, Ethel is portrayed by Anna Kipling.

-In the 1998 ITV series, Ethel is played by Felicity Jones in the first series and Katy Allen in the second and third series.
-Jones later reprised her role in Weirdsister College.
-The excuse for the change of actress, as explained in the first episode of the second series "Old Hats and New Brooms", was Ethel having a makeover (or a "witch-over" in their case) during the holidays.
+In the 1986 film, Ethel is played by Anna Kipling.
+She is played by Felicity Jones in the first series and Katy Allen in the second and third series of the 1998 ITV series.
+Jones later reprised her role in the sequel, Weirdsister College.
+The explanation for a change of actress in the first episode of the second series, "Old Hats and New Brooms", was Ethel's makeover ("witch-over") during the holidays.

-In the 2017 CBBC series, Ethel is portrayed by newcomer Jenny Richardson.
-This version of Ethel is still intelligent, but is particularly driven to 'prove' herself as her elder sister Esmerelda is a third-year at Cackle's who is generally seen as the school's best student.
-Her vendetta against Mildred begins in the selection day tests, when Ethel's attempt to prove herself by creating a potion that would turn her into a dragon is inadvertently sabotaged by Mildred; Mildred 'stole' part of a key ingredient from Ethel's potion because she needed it for her own levitation spell, with the result that Ethel's spell turned her instead into a worm.
-As the series continues, Ethel attempts to undermine Mildred and affirm her own place in the school, but her own nature often works against her as her attempts at 'heroism' typically involve making others look bad rather than putting herself at risk, such as stealing the school's Founding Stone to try and restore Esmerelda's magic after she was the reason her sister lost her powers in the first place, or creating a duplicate of Indigo Moon- another student from a non-witching background- that would attack the school so that Ethel could defeat the duplicate, unable to recognise the difference between building herself up and genuinely helping others.

-At the end of the series, after Mildred becomes Head Girl, Ethel makes amends with her and end up on good terms.
+In the 2017 CBBC series, Ethel is played by Jenny Richardson.
+This version of Ethel is intelligent but driven to prove herself because her elder sister, Esmerelda, is in third year at Cackle's and generally seen as the school's best student.
+Her vendetta against Mildred begins during the selection-day tests when Ethel's attempt to prove herself by creating a potion that would turn her into a dragon is inadvertently sabotaged by Mildred, who steals part of a key ingredient from Ethel's potion for her levitation spell; Ethel's spell turns her into a worm.
+Ethel attempts to undermine Mildred and affirm her place in the school, but her attempts at heroism involve making others look bad rather than putting herself at risk.
+At the end of the series, after Mildred becomes Head Girl, Ethel makes amends with her and they are on good terms.

 Miss Hardbroom

-Miss Constance Hardbroom is the extremely strict deputy headmistress and potions mistress at Cackle's Academy.
+Constance Hardbroom is the strict deputy headmistress and potions mistress at the academy.
 She is tall and thin, with black hair which she keeps "scragged into such a tight knot that her forehead looked quite stretched".
-Miss Hardbroom is Mildred's form mistress, and dislikes Mildred, and often gives her a hard time, while she favours Ethel.
+Miss Hardbroom is Mildred's form mistress, dislikes her, and favours Ethel.
 The students refer to her as "HB" and she is known to be able to vanish into thin air.

-In the books and most adaptations Miss Hardbroom's first name is Constance, however in the 2017 television adaptation, her name was changed to Joy Hecate Hardbroom.
-In the 2017 television adaptation, she is the childhood best friend of Indigo Moon.

-In the 1986 film, Miss Hardbroom is portrayed by Diana Rigg.
-In the 1998 TV series she is portrayed by Kate Duchêne, and in The New Worst Witch by Caroline O'Neill.
-In the 2017 CBBC series she is played by Raquel Cassidy.
+In the books and other adaptations, Miss Hardbroom's first name is Constance; in the 2017 television adaptation, her name is Joy Hecate Hardbroom and she is the childhood best friend of Indigo Moon.
+She is played by Diana Rigg in the 1986 film, by Kate Duchêne in the 1998 TV series, by Caroline O'Neill in The New Worst Witch, and by Raquel Cassidy in the 2017 CBBC series.